Patient Responsibility

 If you went to the pharmacy and were charged the full copay instead of your reduced Extra Help amount, something went wrong on the administrative side.
 This is not your fault, and you should not have to pay more than your Extra Help copay limit.
 The law is clear on the maximum amounts you can be charged, and your plan is required to fix this.

-Here are the maximum copay amounts for people with Extra Help (2025 figures).
-If you paid more than these amounts, you were overcharged:
+Here are the maximum copay amounts for people with Extra Help in 2026 (CMS, October 2025).
+If you paid more than the amount that applies to you, you were overcharged:

 Why This Happens